catalyst-cloud/catalystcloud-docs/source/image.rst

 Catalyst provides some pre-configured images to make it easier for you to run your applications on the cloud.
 The images provided by Catalyst include:

+* Atomic Linux (official cloud image provided by the CentOS community)
 * Ubuntu Linux (official cloud image provided by Canonical)
 * CentOS (official cloud image provided by the CentOS community)
 * CoreOS (official OpenStack image provided by CoreOS)